balena-io/balena-cli-advanced-masterclass/README.md

 First, provision a device using a development image.
-You can do this using the balenaCloud dashboard and downloading a 'Development' edition image from the `cliApp` application page.
+You can do this using the balenaCloud dashboard and downloading a 'Development' edition image from the `cliFleet` Fleet page.
 Provision your balenaFin with this image using either [balenaEtcher](https://www.balena.io/etcher/) or [balena CLI](#imagewriting).

 Once the device is provisioned and has connected to the balena network,